 I went for a green shakshuka to compliment the iron rich seaweed.
 It worked very well, especially with a garnish of seaweed flakes on the eggs.
 Highly recommended for breakfast, brunch, lunch or dinner!"

-1 small head of greens (you can use whatever you have in your fridge; kale, spinach, spring greens, Brussels sprout tops...
-The world is your oyster!)
+- 1 small head of greens (Or you can use whatever you have in your fridge; kale, spinach, spring greens, Brussels sprout tops...)

-A handful of herbs: I used basil but mint, coriander and/or parsley would work well
+- A handful of herbs, e.g. basil, mint, coriander and/or parsley

-1. Start by putting the greens, tomatoes or pepper, chilli, herbs and a little water in a food processor and blitz until you have a fine salsa like consistency.
+- Start by putting the greens, tomatoes or pepper, chilli, herbs and a little water in a food processor and blitz until you have a fine salsa-like consistency.

-2. Next start frying the onion until transparent, then add your garlic and sauté too.
+- Next start frying the onion until transparent, then add your garlic and sauté.
 Cook for 1–2 minutes then add your spices.
 Cook out for 1 minute until the aroma is released.

-3. Chuck your seaweed powder and greens mix into the pan.
+- Add your seaweed powder and greens mix into the pan.
 Check if you need any liquid.
-I just used water, but feel free to use a little veg stock or even apple juice to sweeten the bitter greens.
+Loosen everything with a little water if needed, or you could use veg stock or even apple juice to sweeten the bitter greens.

-4. Cook down for 10 minutes until everything has married together and the greens are softened.
-Check your seasoning, adding some salt, pepper and a pinch of sugar if you need it.
-I also added some extra chilli flakes for a bit more heat!
+- Cook down for 10 minutes until everything has married together and the greens are softened.
+Check your seasoning, adding some salt, pepper and a pinch of sugar if needed, or extra chilli flakes for a bit more heat.

-5. Now for the fun bit.
-Make four wells in the mix and break one egg into each.
+- Now for the fun part: make four wells in the mix and break one egg into each.
 Put a lid on over the pan and keep on a gentle simmer until the eggs have steamed and the whites aren’t runny.
 Be careful not to overcook - but also don’t keep peeking or you’ll lose the precious steam.

-6. Dish up in bowls with dollops of Greek yogurt, generous pinches of seaweed flakes and a big chunk of bread if you aren’t on a diet!
+- Dish up in bowls with dollops of Greek yogurt, generous pinches of seaweed flakes and a big chunk of bread to mop up sauce with.